2 MONTH ONLINE FIELDCRAFT LEARNING COURSE

-This course covers most of the material that is learned in our Advanced Methods summer session, but is designed for those who are either planning projects (like undergraduate Senior thesis, Masters thesis or Ph.D. dissertations) of whom are in the middle of projects and are seeking some research therapy to help get them on track.
+This course might be particularly useful for those who are either planning projects (Senior thesis, Master's thesis, or Ph.D. dissertations) or who are in the middle of projects and are seeking research therapy to help get them on track.
 All of the theories, ethics, and methods that are discussed in our on-the-ground summer session will be covered.
 This course can help a student design a research project for their degree requirements and can include one-on-one problem-solving discussions.

 All reading materials will be provided.
-Lectures will be daily from 4-6PM (we usually end it earlier than 6) Central Time (Cancun time) for the first week and then fall into a Monday – Wednesday – Friday format for the remaining 7 weeks, with one-on-one zoom meetings happening throughout as the need arises per student / project.
-Class discussions will be determined based on the best for the group given the various time zones that they be in.
-Last year, even with students all across the globe, the best time was 1pm EST.
+Lectures will be daily from 4-6PM (we usually end it earlier than 6) Central Time (Cancun time) for the first week, and then fall into a Monday – Wednesday – Friday format for the remaining 7 weeks, with one-on-one and team-based Zoom meetings taking place throughout as the need arises per student / project.

 Students must become familiar with the Zoom application prior to the start of the program.
-All discussions are recorded and downloadable by students so that if they want to review a discussion or if they miss one, it is there for them.
+All discussions are recorded and downloadable in order to review discussions.

-We encourage students at all levels of training and from any discipline to apply, as well as those who may be not connected with a program, but whom want to learn more about ethnographic research, anthropological and sociological methods, theory and practice.
+We encourage students at all levels of training and from any discipline to apply, as well as those who may be not connected with a program, but who want to learn more about ethnographic research, anthropological and sociological methods, theory, and practice.

-Please email Dr. Todd Pierce, the Director of the program directly if you are interested in joining this summer's research team at email@example.com
+Please email Dr. Todd Pierce, Director directly if you are interested in joining this summer's research team at email@example.com